quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## HEADER_ACK Frames {#feedback}

 HEADER_ACK frames on the control stream carry information used to ensure consistency of the dynamic table.
-Information is sent from the QCRAM decoder to the QCRAM encoder; that is, the server informs the client about the processing of the client's header blocks and table updates, and the client informs the server about the processing of the server's header blocks and table updates.
+Information is sent from the QPACK decoder to the QPACK encoder; that is, the server informs the client about the processing of the client's header blocks and table updates, and the client informs the server about the processing of the server's header blocks and table updates.

-Each frame represents a header block or table update which the QCRAM decoder has fully processed.
-It is used by the peer's QCRAM encoder to determine whether subsequent indexed representations that might reference impacted entries are vulnerable to head-of-line blocking, and to prevent eviction races.
+Each frame represents a header block or table update which the QPACK decoder has fully processed.
+It is used by the peer's QPACK encoder to determine whether subsequent indexed representations that might reference impacted entries are vulnerable to head-of-line blocking, and to prevent eviction races.